What is a modular home?

 Other notable differences between modular homes and mobile homes:

-- Modular homes appraise the same as their on-site built counterparts do; they do not depreciate.
+- Appraise the same as their on-site built counterparts do; they do not depreciate.

 - Most modular home companies have in-house engineering departments that utilize CAD (Computer Aided Design).